 The financial position and results of operations of Adtalem Brazil operations are measured using the Brazilian Real as the functional currency.
 Adtalem Brazil has not entered into any material long-term contracts to purchase or sell goods and services, other than the lease agreements on teaching facilities and contingencies relating to prior acquisitions.
 Currently, Adtalem does not have any foreign exchange contracts or derivative financial instruments designed to mitigate changes in the value of the Brazilian Real.
-Brazilian-based assets constitute 26.2% of Adtalem's overall assets, and its Brazilian liabilities constitute 12.3% of overall liabilities.
+Brazilian-based assets constitute 23.3% of Adtalem's overall assets, and its Brazilian liabilities constitute 7.3% of overall liabilities.
 The value of the Brazilian Real has been volatile in relation to the U.S. dollar over the past several years.
-From June 2015 to December 31, 2015, the Brazilian Real's value declined by as much as 22%, but then recovered most of that loss by June 30, 2016.
+During fiscal year 2016, the Brazilian Real's value declined by as much as 22% from July 2015 to December 2015, but then recovered most of that loss by June 30, 2016.
 During fiscal year 2017, the value averaged about 15% higher than fiscal year 2016, but finished 3% lower at June 30, 2017 compared to June 30, 2016.
-Based upon the current value of the net assets in Adtalem Brazil's operations, a change of \$0.01 in the value of the Brazilian Real relative to the U.S. dollar results in a translation adjustment to Accumulated Other Comprehensive Loss of approximately \$17.0 million.
-For fiscal year 2017, the higher value of the Brazilian Real also resulted in higher U.S. translated revenue and operating income compared to the prior year.
+During fiscal year 2018, the value remained fairly steady but declined in value during the fourth quarter of fiscal year 2018, finishing approximately 15% lower at June 30, 2018 compared to June 30, 2017.
+Based upon the current value of the net assets in Adtalem Brazil's operations, a change of \$0.01 in the value of the U.S. dollar relative to the Brazilian Real results in a translation adjustment to Accumulated Other Comprehensive Loss of approximately \$16.4 million.
+For fiscal year 2018, the lower value of the Brazilian Real also resulted in lower U.S. translated revenue and operating income compared to the prior year.

-The interest rate on Adtalem's revolving credit facility is based upon LIBOR or a LIBOR-equivalent rate for Eurocurrency Rate Loans or a base rate for periods typically ranging from one to three months.
-At June 30, 2017, Adtalem had \$125 million in outstanding borrowings under this facility with a weighted average interest rate of 3.18%.
-Based upon borrowings of \$125 million, a 100 basis point increase in short-term interest rates would result in \$1.25 million of additional annual interest expense.
+The interest rate on Adtalem's Credit Facility is based upon LIBOR or a LIBOR-equivalent rate for Eurocurrency Rate Loans or a base rate for periods typically ranging from one to three months.
+At June 30, 2018, Adtalem had \$300 million in outstanding borrowings under the Term B Loan with a weighted average interest rate of 5.08%.
+Based upon borrowings of \$300 million, a 100 basis point increase in short-term interest rates would result in \$3.0 million of additional annual interest expense.

 Adtalem's customers are principally individual students enrolled in its various educational programs.
 Accordingly, concentration of accounts receivable credit risk is small relative to total revenue and accounts receivable.
-However, as discussed in Item 7 in subsection "Liquidity and Capital Resources" of this Form 10-K, the Adtalem Brazil FIES accounts receivable balance has remained elevated due to changes in government funding of the program.
-As of June 30, 2017, the FIES accounts receivable balance is \$53.7 million.
-The FIES funding for calendar year 2015 accounts for \$22.9 million of the total outstanding FIES balance.
-In January 2016, Adtalem Brazil entered into a repayment agreement with the Brazilian government pursuant to which these 2015 funds will be paid in annual installments over three years.
-The first and second installments of \$7.2 million and \$6.8 million were received by Adtalem Brazil on July 1, 2016 and July 3, 2017, respectively.
+However, the Adtalem Brazil FIES accounts receivable balance has remained elevated for the past several years due to changes in government funding of the program.
+As of June 30, 2018, the FIES accounts receivable balance was \$35.9 million compared to \$53.7 million at June 30, 2017.
+The FIES funding for calendar year 2015 accounted for \$13.0 million of the total outstanding FIES balance.
+In January 2016, Adtalem Brazil entered into a repayment agreement with the Brazilian government pursuant to which these 2015 funds were paid in annual installments over three years.
+The final installment of \$13.0 million was received by Adtalem Brazil on July 6, 2018.